Everyone deserves a voice, even if they find themselves or their loved ones voiceless.

 Hey, I’m Laurie.
 Welcome to My Life.

 I’m a self-professed “warrior mom” whose honesty, humor and authenticity have connected me to families, medical professionals, therapists and frankly everyone I meet.
 (I’ve yet to meet a stranger.)
-When my son, Skyler, was diagnosed with autism at the age of three, I uncovered my life’s purpose: to advocate for those who need and deserve it most.
+When my son, Skyler, was diagnosed with autism at the age of three, I uncovered my life’s purpose: to advocate for those in need and that becoming a mother has taken me on a journey to who I was meant to be.

-Through my podcast, Living the Sky Life—Our Autism Journey, my book Welcome to My Life: A Personal Parenting Journey Through Autism, and my advocacy work, I seek to make a lasting impact in the autism community and beyond however and wherever I can.
+Through my podcast, Living the Sky Life—Our Autism Journey, my books Welcome to My Life: A Personal Parenting Journey Through Autism and Selling Vegetables to Drunks: Lessons I Learned as an Alcoholic’s Daughter, and my advocacy work, I seek to make a lasting impact in the autism community and beyond however and wherever I can.

 Learn More About Laurie